rolandvs/gigaset-elements/README.md

 # Intro
 This repo is about the Gigaset Elements system.
 A pretty good alarm/home automation system based on [DECT](https://www.dect.org) for communication.

-As with all commercial Home Automation Systems the problems start when you want to add something that is not in the catalog list.
+As with all commercial Home Automation Systems: the problems start when you want to add something that is not in the catalog list.

 # Tear Down
-To learn often means take it apart, check it out and reassembly.
+To learn about it often means: take it apart, check it out and reassembly.
 Some products are a joy to take apart as they are engineered beautifully.
-In case of the Elements the modules are very nicely build together with great detail.
-For the dissecting I use some regular tool, like a Philips screw driver, something alike a plectrum and some toolset available through [iFixit](https://www.ifixit.com).
+In case of the Elements modules: they are very nicely engineered with great detail.
+For the tear down I use a regular tool, like a Phillips screw driver, something like a plectrum and bit from bit set of [iFixit](https://www.ifixit.com).

 - [Tear Down Gigaset Elements Plug](plug/README.md)